 During the year ended December 31, 2019, the Company and a certain lender agreed to an extension of the maturity date of a certain note payable with a principal balance of \$125,000 from a maturity date in January 2019 to a new maturity date in December 2019.
-In consideration of the extension, the Company issued the lender 10,000 shares of the Company's common stock.
+In consideration of the extension, the Company issued the lender 3 (10,000 pre-reverse stock split) shares of the Company's common stock.
 The issuance date fair value of the common stock of \$7,052 was recorded as debt discount and was amortized over the remaining term of the note.